 These scholarships are awarded to students who are currently in their first, second or third year of college.
 Scholarship funds are to be used for the student’s continued study in the following academic year.
 The number of scholarships and amounts awarded will be determined at the discretion of the Foundation.

 Students who graduated from RHS or RHHS during the past three years and who received a community scholarship upon graduation are, by invitation, eligible to apply.
 Criteria for selection include financial need, scholastic record, character, work experience, and campus and community involvement.

 Applicants must submit a current college transcript with a full class history of grades (including fall semester of the current academic year), a high school transcript, and a signed signature page in addition to an online application.
 Electronic submission of documents is preferred since official/sealed transcripts are not required.

-Important and time-sensitive updates will be posted on Facebook.
+Important and time-sensitive updates will be posted on Facebook (Buck Foundation).
 Join us to receive automatic updates, or check the page frequently to stay abreast of any pertinent information and reminders related to the application process.

 Applicants bear responsibility for carefully reading all information and following all instructions posted on this site and on the Buck Foundation Facebook Page.
 Furthermore, applicants will be held accountable for any irregularity with their application resulting from a failure to do so.